Anxiety Treatment

 Image: Fibroblast Cells

-Is Anxiety Negatively Impacting Your Quality Of Life?
+Is Anxiety Negatively Impacting Your Quality Of Life In Portland?

 Anxiety Is One Of The Most Common Mental Health Disorders In The World

-Anxiety disorders are incredibly prevalent in today’s world.
-According to the National Institute of Mental Health, nearly 20 percent of the US population suffers from one.* There are many different types of anxiety disorders, but some of the most common include:
+Anxiety disorders are incredibly prevalent in today's world.
+According to the National Institute of Mental Health, nearly 20 percent of the US population suffers from one.
+Recent data shows that 35.3% of adults in Oregon reported symptoms of anxiety and/or depression in February 2023, compared to 32.3% nationally, highlighting the particular mental health challenges facing Portland residents.

 Although anxiety requires professional support, it’s important to remember that it’s not just a mental health disorder—it’s also a basic facet of human life.
 After all, anxiety serves a protective function; a little anxiety can even be helpful, giving you the motivation and energy to complete important tasks and perform well in work or school.
 But when anxiety is severe, persistent, and negatively affects your quality of life, that’s a sign of a deeper problem warranting psychiatric treatment.